ValeriKozarev/vibecheck/README.md

 visualize audio features of spotify playlists to find that perfect vibe

 ## TODOs:
-* handle webpack error related to passing playlistID from playlistmenu to playlist sections
+* compute and display playlist stats
-* spiderchart (JS or separate R script?)
+* re-organize project
-* organize playlist view to show spiderchart and high-level insights
+* create spiderchart for audio features (JS or separate R script?)
-* organize project
+* add some simple high-level insights derived from stats
 * need to figure out best practice for .env file
 * package nicely for others to use :^)